carlosdorronsoromalaga/carlosdorronsoromalaga/README.md

 - Bridge business and technology to make things happen
 - Lead and push execution forward

-I don’t enjoy staying in the theory — I like building, testing, iterating and making things work.
+I don’t enjoy staying in the theory: I like building, testing, iterating and making things work.

 ---